wr0om/picoCTF-2021-Writeups/Who are you?.md

 *X-Forwarded-For: 31.15.63.255*

 Finally, we get this message "You're in Sweden but you don't speak Swedish?"
-This one's easy, you have to change the Accept-Language header, if you look online you can find the shortcut for the Swedish language code - sv-SE.
+This one's easy, you have to change the Accept-Language header, if you look online you can find the Swedish language code - sv-SE.

 *Accept-Language: sv-SE*